|

 By placing lots of information about the school's methods, goals, curriculum and teachers on the

-website, with good SEO techniques we hoped to increase enrollment by insuring that
+website, with good SEO techniques I hoped to increase enrollment by insuring that

 searches done for schooling in their geographic area would find them both in open search and local search.